WHS-PRO-002 WHS Risk Management Procedure

-This Work Health and Safety Risk Management Procedure applies to all staff, students, contractors, volunteers, adjuncts and visitors involved in JCU business operations and activities for the management of work health and safety risk.
+This Work Health and Safety Risk Management Procedure applies to all staff, students (including higher degree by research candidates), JCU affiliates and contractors involved in JCU business operations and activities.

 This Procedure does not apply to the JCU Controlled Entities.

 Except as otherwise specified in this procedure, the meaning of terms used are as per the Policy Glossary, and in accordance with Worksafe Queensland’s How to Manage Work Health and Safety Risks Code of Practice 2021.

 Is a person (other than a staff member or student, including Higher Degree by Research candidates) who is affiliated with JCU by letter of appointment or invitation to work, research or study at the University for a particular activity and typically for a prescribed timeframe and who is bound to comply with the University’s policies during that period (e.g. visiting scholars, adjuncts and volunteers).

 A situation or thing that has the potential to harm a person.

 The level of risk determined before controls have been considered.

 A person who makes decisions, or participates in making decisions that affect the whole or a substantial part of a business or undertaking or has the capacity to significantly affect the financial standing of the business or undertaking.

 A person is not considered an Officer under the Work Health and Safety Act 2011 (Qld), if they are only responsible for implementing or executing those decisions.